Modifying sugar intake is part of most diet plans for my fitness clients.

 Quick Summary

-- Excessive sugar intake can lead to insulin resistance, which may lead to low testosterone levels.
+- Reducing sugar intake can help mitigate insulin resistance, which may lead to increased testosterone levels.

-- High sugar consumption leads to many health problems like impaired insulin sensitivity, metabolic syndrome, visceral adiposity, and type 2 diabetes.
+- Excessive sugar consumption is linked to various health issues, including impaired insulin sensitivity, metabolic syndrome, and type 2 diabetes.

 Can Sugar Lower Testosterone Levels?